Eddie Murphy Raw

 Eddie Murphy Raw is a 1987 American stand-up comedy film starring Eddie Murphy and directed by Robert Townsend.
 It was Murphy's second feature stand-up comedy film, following Eddie Murphy Delirious.
 However, unlike Delirious, Raw received a wide theatrical release.
 The 90-minute show was filmed at the Felt Forum, a venue in the Madison Square Garden complex in New York City.
 The film was released in the United States on December 18, 1987.
-As of January 2022, it is the highest-grossing stand-up comedy concert film ever released, making $50.5 million in the United States and Canada.
+As of December 2024, it is the highest-grossing stand-up comedy concert film ever released, making $50.5 million in the United States and Canada.

 Plot

 The film opens with a pre-taped sketch depicting a scene from Murphy's childhood.
 At a family Thanksgiving in November 1968, the children take turns showing their talents to the assembled relatives (including one played by Murphy himself).
 Young Eddie (Deon Richmond) shocks the family with a rude joke about a monkey and a lion.
+While the rest of the adults are shocked, his aunt and uncle are delighted and the uncle (Samuel L. Jackson) proclaims, "I love that doo-doo line.
+That boy's got talent!"

 After emerging on stage for the live show, Murphy begins by discussing the angry reactions of celebrities parodied in his previous stand-up show, Delirious, specifically Mr. T and Michael Jackson, as well as homosexual viewers offended by his jokes about "faggots."
 Murphy then narrates a phone call he received from Bill Cosby chastising him for using profanity on stage.
 Angered by Cosby's assumption that his entire act was nothing but "filth flarn filth," Murphy calls Richard Pryor for advice.
 Pryor declares that his only concerns should be making audiences laugh and getting paid, and recommends that he tell Cosby to "Have a Coke and a smile and shut the fuck up."
 Murphy elaborates on his admiration for the "raw" comedy of Pryor, running through a routine from his own teenage years about defecation, in Pryor's voice.
 He then goes on to talk about how people who don't speak English only pick up the curse words in his act, and shout them at him on the street.